3000 av. J.-C.

 In August, Gran Canaria suffered one of its worst fires: nearly 1,000 hectares of land were destroyed over a 112-km perimeter.
 84% of the affected areas were protected natural areas, including the Tamadaba Natural Park, one of the island's green lungs.

-In the spring of 2020, as in the rest of the world, the Canary Islands face the health crisis.
-With the closure of borders, establishments and health controls at the borders, the islands were able to quickly welcome travelers.
-Many French people have taken advantage of this to come and telework.
+In the spring of 2020, as in the rest of the world, the Canaries are facing a health crisis.
+With the closure of borders, establishments and health checks at the frontiers, the islands were able to quickly welcome travelers.
+Many French people took advantage of the situation to come and telework.